Caravan SandWitch review

 Reinetos Deserve Their Own Game

 Arguably, the water-logged landmass of Cigalo is Caravan SandWitch’s star.
-With a topography of craggy sandstone, man-made scafolding, and a whirling harbinger of destruction that l the backdrop, the setting is distinctive.
+With a topography of craggy sandstone, man-made scafolding, and a whirling harbinger of destruction in the backdrop, the setting is distinctive.
 Ecological negligence might have devastated the landscape, but Cigalo isn’t another dystopian retread.
 No, almost everything here is drenched in radiant sunlight, there arepatches of flora, and the surrounding waters are impossibly azure-hued.
 It’s also filled with enough panoramas and concealed alcoves to make SandWitch’s seven-hour adventure memorable.

 Well, at least the last six and half hours are noteworthy.
 Caravan SandWitch’s introduction is filled with too many NPCs who chatter away tangentially.
 Yes, it functions as world-building, but the pacing is too sluggish, there are too many personalities, and the script is clumsily worded.
 As such, it’s easy to become overwhelmed and uninterested when you really just want to begin exploring.
 Later, you’ll have to carefully pay attention to what people say in SandWitch.
 Once the questing commences, many impart their instructions only once.
 Similarly, Plane Toast should notify players that any uncompleted expeditions will be forfeited as they advance into the next chapter.